insights

 Fiber – Consistent with the reported health benefits on other immune cells, studies suggest that dietary fiber (especially polysaccharides and oligosaccharides) and metabolites can regulate mast cell function.
 Mast cell function may be susceptible to the immunoregulatory effects of dietary fiber and butyrate.22

 Personalized nutritional intervention strategies are just one functional medicine tool used to combat chronic inflammation and support a patient’s immune health.
-Gain additional evaluation insights and tools to fight inflammation and stabilize mast cells at the Annual International Conference (AIC).
+Learn more from field experts at IFM’s Immune

 Related Articles